gBonvenuto/Marte/README.md

 - [ ] `continue` keyword, so we can reduce the use of labels
 - [ ] The ability to execute shell programs easily
 - [ ] Variables are always local unless declared as global
+- [ ] The language is typed
+      - I still don't know the syntax, if it's `int x = 0` or `x: int = 0`
+- [ ] You can create types like this: `type Coord = {int x = 0, int y = 0}`

 I **do not** plan to change the starting index from 1 to 0.
 This is a core feature of Lua and encourages the programmer to use iterators instead of indexes.
-And it would probably break Lua code when run with Marte intepreter.It's not a priority to make Marte Lua-compatible, but I won't lose this ability over such a simple thing.
+You are not supposed to run Lua programs with marte, but I do plan to add a `lua_require()` to import Lua libraries.

 If you have any suggestions to the code or to the project, feel free to create a new Issue.
 I'm new to both the Zig language and creating a programming language so any help is welcome 😁.